 -

-Can I edit a Purchase Order after it’s been issued?
+Can I edit a PO after it’s been issued?

 Yes, but any changes should be formally documented.
 If the supplier has not yet processed the order, you can issue a revised PO or a PO amendment.
 If the order is already in progress, you may need to negotiate modifications directly with the supplier.